laderast/laderast.github.io/index.md

 ### **Other Interests**

 I have a parallel career as a composer and performing musician.
 I started taking cello lessons when I turned 30.
 I'm a lifelong learner and I love to play with and accompany other musicians.
-For more information, please see my artist webpage: http://15people.net
+For more information, please see [my artist webpage](http://15people.net).